ABC World News Now: Scheduling

 The show is produced and airs in two half-hour segments from 2:00 to 3:00 a.m.
 Eastern Time each Monday through Friday morning, and is transmitted in a continuous 60-minute tape delayed loop until 8:00 a.m.
 Eastern, when Good Morning America First Look begins in certain areas of the Pacific Time Zone.
-Good morning America First look– which uses the same production and anchor staff as World News Now, although the program is branded as a tie-in to Good Morning America – airs live to the network at 3:30 a.m.
+Good Morning America First Look– which uses the same production and anchor staff as ABC World News Now, although the program is branded as a tie-in to Good Morning America – airs live to the network at 3:30 a.m.
 Eastern Time and is also tape delayed for many ABC stations.
 Most ABC stations do not air the entire program loop of WNN and preempt portions of the program in favor of airing locally slotted programming (usually infomercials or syndicated programs) – joining the program in progress anywhere from five minutes to as much as two hours after the start of the newscast – with affiliates looping the show until Good Morning America First Look airs.

-Although most ABC stations clear World News Now, a small number of affiliates do not air the program:
+Although most ABC stations clear ABC World News Now, a small number of affiliates do not air the program: